tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 The "``tahoe``" tool provides access to three categories of commands.

 * node management: create a client/server node, start/stop/restart it
-* filesystem manipulation: list files, upload, download, delete, rename
+* filesystem manipulation: list files, upload, download, unlink, rename
 * debugging: unpack cap-strings, examine share files

 To get a list of all commands, just run "``tahoe``" with no additional